joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

 date: 2011-08-20
 ---

-While implementing a new feature the other week, I came across a piece of code that wasn't adhering to the principle of "information hiding".
-This rule was violated by one object reaching into a different class to grab a constant.
-This is a common code smell and leads to tightly coupled code.

-This design flaw occurred when a new feature was requested.
-It required that piece of data to be accessed elsewhere in the system.
-The resulting code sacrificed good design for ease of implementation.
-A better design would hide the constant behind a public method, making the code less brittle.
-Encountering this design flaw made me wonder if Ruby supported private constants.

 The short answer is no, at least not yet in Ruby 1.9.2.
+The core team is planning to add it to Ruby as a patch version for 1.9; you can see the [support ticket](http://redmine.ruby-lang.org/issues/3908) for details.
+So, is there a way we can emulate a private constant today?

-There is a [support ticket](http://redmine.ruby-lang.org/issues/3908) issued and it is planned for Ruby 1.9.x.
-But that doesn't help us solve the problem here and now.
-One idea that popped into my head was to use a class method rather than a constant, and then call private_class_method to limit access to it.
-To illustrate this idea we'll use an example of a computer-controlled opponent in a video game.
+One idea that popped into my head was to use a class method rather than a constant, and then call `private_class_method` to limit access.
+To illustrate this idea, we’ll use an example of a computer-controlled opponent in a video game.

     class CPUOpponent
       def self.base_points